Djokovic, Nadal can only meet in final at Australian Open

 Nadal has a leading 22 Grand Slam singles titles, one more than Djokovic.

+Wimbledon finalist Nick Kyrgios, who faces Roman Safiullin in the opening round, will play Djokovic in an exhibition match on Friday in Melbourne.

+“I am one of the best players in the world, so I am definitely going to go into the Australian Open and any Grand Slam with confidence,” Kyrgios said.

-Ons Jabeur, who reached both the Wimbledon and U.S. Open finals in 2022, is seeded second and plays Tarama Zidansek in the women’s draw.
+Ons Jabeur, who reached both the Wimbledon and U.S. Open finals in 2022, is seeded second and plays Tamara Zidansek in the women’s draw.

 No. 3 Jessica Pegula, who led the U.S. team that claimed the mixed teams United Cup in Sydney last week, faces Jacqueline Cristian from Romania in the first round.